kopchik/perftest/README.md

 kvmtests
 ========

-Some CPU tests, do not use them
+Some CPU tests.
+The code is "write-only", please do not use :)